brianmccrory/jazzofjapan/_albums-staged/tcq-memories-of-t.md

-** Audio sample at top of page from "G Island", the second track on the album.*
+Excerpt from "G Island", the second track on this album